earthly/earthly/release/README.md

 1. fork a copy of both `earthly/earthly`, and `earthly/homebrew-earthly`
 2. commit your changes you wish to release and push them to your personal repo.
-3. save a copy of your github token to `+secrets/user/github-token` (e.g. `earthly secrets set /user/github-token keep-it-secret`)
+3. save a copy of your GitHub token to `+secrets/user/github-token` (e.g. `earthly secrets set /user/github-token keep-it-secret`)

 Then run: